-- the apprentice must have achieved level 1 English and maths - apprentices must submit a portfolio of evidence to underpin the interview - the employer must be content that the apprentice is working at or above the level of occupational standard for their pathway - the employer must provide Highfield with any workplace-specific policies and procedure requirements and or instructions at least two weeks in advance of the apprentice being assessed.
-For guidance, a list of examples has been provided below. - Shift handover procedure - o Incident procedure - Complaints/enquiries policy or procedure - Use of systems and equipment - Onboard policy or procedure (Onboard pathway only) - Dispatch/turnaround procedure (Dispatch pathway only)
+- the apprentice must have achieved level 1 English and maths.
+The requirements for English and maths are mandatory for all apprentices aged between 16-18 at the start of their apprenticeship training.
+The requirements for English and maths are optional for apprentices aged 19+ at the start of their apprenticeship training. - apprentices must submit a portfolio of evidence to underpin the interview - the employer must be content that the apprentice is working at or above the level of occupational standard for their pathway - the employer must provide Highfield with any workplace-specific policies and procedure requirements and or instructions at least two weeks in advance of the apprentice being assessed.
+For guidance, a list of examples has been provided below. - Shift handover procedure - Incident procedure - Complaints/enquiries policy or procedure - Use of systems and equipment - Onboard policy or procedure (Onboard pathway only) - Dispatch/turnaround procedure (Dispatch pathway only)